 FIAF Executive Team

 Catherine Baumann joined the Development Team at FIAF in 2014 and oversees fundraising activities for the organization.
 Before moving to New York, Catherine was based in France, where for over ten years she worked in the non-profit cultural sector.
-Most recently, she led two service organizations representing the performing arts sector in France and Europe.
-There she developed national and international advocacy campaigns for the arts, and also managed labor negotiations and funding matters on behalf of members.
-She holds a B.A. from Dartmouth College and a Masters in Arts Management from l’Institut d’Etudes Politiques de Paris.
+She led two service organizations representing the performing arts sector in France and Europe, where she developed national and international advocacy campaigns for the arts, and managed labor negotiations and funding matters on behalf of cultural institutions.
+She holds a B.A. from Dartmouth College and a Master’s in arts management from l ’Institut d’Etudes Politiques de Paris.

 Vice President, Education